 3. Programming Skills

-Even though data analysts are intended to analyze data and present actionable insights, they need to have in-depth knowledge of programming languages, like R and Python.
-Also, R and Python are the most preferred programming languages for data scientists and data analysts.
-Python is a widely used general-purpose language, and it is an ideal choice for performing data manipulations.
+Even though data analysts are intended to analyze data and present actionable insights, they need in-depth knowledge of programming languages like R and Python.
+Also, R and Python are the most preferred programming languages for data scientists and analysts.
+Python is a widely used general-purpose language and an ideal choice for performing data manipulations.

-Also, data processing and data learning become easier with Python libraries, like TensorFlow, NumPy, Pandas, Matplotlib, and many others.
-Python is mostly used for:
+Also, data processing and data learning have become easier with Python libraries, like TensorFlow, NumPy, Pandas, Matplotlib, and many others.
+Python is mainly used for:

-On the other hand, the R programming language is extensively used by data miners and statisticians to perform data analysis.
+On the other hand, data miners and statisticians extensively use the R programming language to perform data analysis.
 It is a high-level programming language and an environment specially designed for statistical computing and graphics.
 Data analysts use R for exploring complex data sets and performing ad-hoc analysis.

 4. Databases

-Another must-have skill to become a data analyst is to have a solid knowledge of databases and expertise in SQL.
+Another must-have skill to become a data analyst is solid database knowledge and SQL expertise.
 The data collected is stored in databases, and SQL is one of the most widely used query languages to retrieve and perform manipulations on data present in databases.
 Also, possessing knowledge of data warehouses and data lakes is essential.

 Another reason to learn SQL is that it is compatible with multiple business intelligence and data analysis tools, like Power BI and Tableau.
-By using SQL, it becomes easier for a data analyst to identify empty cells or corrupted data in a database.
+Using SQL makes it easier for a data analyst to identify empty cells or corrupted data in a database.

 On the other hand, it is also essential to hold knowledge of NoSQL databases .
-These are the databases that store data in a format other than the tabular one.
+These databases store data in a format other than the tabular one.
 They can even hold unstructured and semi-structured data.
 Some popular examples of NoSQL databases are MongoDB, CouchBase, HBase, etc.

 5. Data Visualization